duereg/hugo-site/content/beginners-guide/01-rules.md

   * No body contact unless your stick is on the puck

-    * no fore-checking
+    * no shoving or pushing other player

-    * no moving screens
+    * no moving picks

   * Your stick, and only your stick, can touch the puck